netdata/netdata/packaging/DISTRIBUTIONS.md

 -   **Version**: Operating system version supported
 -   **Family**: The family that the OS belongs to
--   **CI Smoke Testing**: Smoke testing has been implemented on our CI, to prevent broken code reaching our users
+-   **CI: Smoke Testing**: Smoke testing has been implemented on our CI, to prevent broken code reaching our users
--   **CI Testing**: Testing has been implemented to prevent broken or problematic code reaching our users
+-   **CI: Testing**: Testing has been implemented to prevent broken or problematic code reaching our users
--   **CI Integration**: CI Integration has been fully implemented for the particular operating system version
 -   **CD**: Continious deployment support has been fully enabled for this operating system
 -   **.DEB**: We provide a `.DEB` package for that particular operating system
 -   **.RPM**: We provide a `.RPM` package for that particular operating system